lwoluke/Text-Clustering/README.md

 To setup your computer, follow these steps:

 1) Install Spyder: https://docs.spyder-ide.org/current/installation.html
-2) If you need to install any of the modules I used, follow the instructions in this video: https://www.youtube.com/watch?v=i7Njb3xO4Fw
+2) If you need to install any of the packages I used, follow the instructions in this video: https://www.youtube.com/watch?v=i7Njb3xO4Fw
 3) Clone this repo using the command:
 ```
 git clone "https://github.com/lwoluke/Text-Clustering.git"